 Lastly, one project from among the category winners will be selected as Australian Technology Project of the Year.

 Enter the Benchmark Awards

 The entry process is straightforward: Fill in the online entry form, which should take 10-15 minutes to complete (you can also refer to this PDF or Word doc, but use them for reference only and do not send them to us.
 You must fill in the online entry form.)

 Who judges the Benchmark Awards?

 Finalists in each category are chosen by iTnews’ award-winning editorial team and expert advisors.
-The Project of the Year is decided by a a panel of external judges, working with the iTnews team.
-We also seek external advice from technical specialists and global CIOs as part of the process.
+The Project of the Year is decided by a panel of external judges, working with the iTnews team.
 Event sponsors including KPMG have no involvement whatsoever in the judging process, soliciting entries or writing entries.
 Category finalists are revealed to sponsors before the event, but category winners are not known to anyone outside iTnews' publisher nextmedia, and judges, before the awards night.

 The finalists will be selected on the following criteria:

 - The strength of the business case for the project.

 - The project’s delivery – evidence of agility, creative applications of IT and competencies developed, whilst keeping within targeted scope, deadline and cost.